flaming8/CrocNTell/README.md

 This project was created for the GovHack 2024 challenge [Crocodile Watch: Enhancing Public Safety](https://hackerspace.govhack.org/challenges/crocodile_watch_enhancing_public_safety) by the Northern Territory Government.

-Croc N Tell is a mobile app designed to improve public safety by providing real-time updates on crocodile sightings, predicted hotspots, and the ability for users to report their own sightings with ease.
+CrocNTell is a mobile app designed to improve public safety by providing real-time updates on crocodile sightings, predicted hotspots, and the ability for users to report their own sightings with ease.
 Our goal is to raise awareness and protect communities through accessible, crowd-sourced data and trusted government sources.

-**Croc N Tell** is a mobile app designed to enhance public safety by providing **real-time updates** on crocodile sightings, **predicted hotspots**, and allowing users to **easily report** their own sightings.
+**CrocNTell** is a mobile app designed to enhance public safety by providing **real-time updates** on crocodile sightings, **predicted hotspots**, and allowing users to **easily report** their own sightings.
 Our mission is to empower communities by providing access to **crowd-sourced** and **trusted data** from government sources, fostering awareness and keeping people safe in crocodile-prone areas.

 🎬 Watch the project video [here](notion://www.notion.so/alishak/link).